algorandfoundation/algokit-cli/docs/features/generate.md

 ### Prerequisites

 To generate Python clients AlgoKit itself is the only dependency.
-To generate TypeScript clients an install of Node.js and npx is also required.
+To generate TypeScript clients an installation of Node.js and npx is also required.

-Each generated client will also have a dependency on `algosdk` and `algokit-utils` libraries using the Python or JavaScript versions of both as appropriate.
+Each generated client will also have a dependency on `algokit-utils` libraries for the target language:

+* Python clients require: `algokit-utils@^1.2`
+* TypeScript clients require: `@algorandfoundation/algokit-utils@^2.0`

 ### Output tokens